BlaqueDevs/se-assignment-day-4-software-project-management-usanCode/README.md

 # SE_DAY4_Software-Project-Management
 ## 1. Why is timely delivery crucial in software project management, and how can project managers ensure that deadlines are met?

+answer:

+Time delivery: the act of delivering a complete software project by a specific deadline.
+The product has to be given on time, no delay is permitted.
+A software can be given a credit if it is delivered on time contributing therefore to its success.

 ## 2. How does effective cost control contribute to the success of a software project?
 What strategies can be used to prevent budget overruns?